IrineSistiana/simple-tls/README.md

     # Run as a client
     -n string
         Server certificate name
+    -ca string
+        PEM CA file path.
+[This imports a file]
     -cca string
         A base64 encoded PEM CA certificate.
-Used to verify the identity of the server.
+[This imports a base64 string]

     # Run as a server
     -s